-Global e-commerce sales reached $1.3T in 2014, a record high, and most of that growth has been lead by developing countries.
-In China, e-commerce sales grew at a rate of 35% in 2014, more than double the growth rate of US-based e-commerce.
-Other developing nations, such as Brazil, follow closely behind with a 22% sales growth in 2014.
+Global e-commerce sales reached $1.3T back in 2014, a record high, and most of that growth had been lead by developing countries.
+In China, e-commerce sales grew at a rate of 35%, more than double the growth rate of US-based e-commerce.
+Other developing nations, such as Brazil, follow closely behind with a 22% sales growth that year.

 Citizens of developing countries are proving that they too are enthusiastic online consumers, even in the face of overwhelming infrastructure issues.
 Much of what is driving this growth is where the shopping experience starts.
 Consumers in developing countries often begin their online shopping experiences in a different way: on their mobile phones.